 Applicable Affirmative Action Laws and Regulations

-The Jobs for Veterans Act (JFVA), Public Law 107-228, effective December 1, 2003, increased the threshold for coverage under 38 U.S.C. §4212from $25,000 to $100,000; grants VEVRAA protection to those Veterans who, while serving on active duty in the Armed Forces, participated in a United States military operation for which and Armed Forces service medal was awarded pursuant to Executive Order 12985 (62 Fed.
+The Jobs for Veterans Act (JFVA), Public Law 107-228, effective December 1, 2003, increased the threshold for coverage under 38 U.S.C. §4212 from $25,000 to $100,000; grants VEVRAA protection to those veterans who, while serving on active duty in the Armed Forces, participated in a United States military operation for which an Armed Forces service medal was awarded pursuant to Executive Order 12985 (62 Fed.
 Reg.
-1209); changes the definition of “recently separated veteran” to “Disabled Veterans”, expanding the coverage to conform to 38 U.S.C § 4211(3); and, following publication of the final regulations, requires contractors to post job listings with their local employment service delivery system.
+1209); changes the definition of “recently separated veteran” to “Disabled Veterans”, expanding the coverage to conform to 38 U.S.C §4211(3); and, following publication of the final regulations, requires contractors to post job listings with their local employment service delivery system.

 Coverage under affirmative action laws and regulations applies to:

 Women and minorities who are recognized as belonging to or identifying with the following race or ethnic groups: Blacks/African Americans, Hispanics/Latinos, Asians, Native Hawaiian/Pacific Islanders, American Indians/Alaskan Natives, and two or more races.